Luray Singing Tower Today

 Definitions and Long-term Goals:

 Replacing all forty-seven clappers with adjustable clappers and new mounting hardware for each bell.
-In the last 80 years the clappers have been worn flat and have been rotated once in their lifetime, thus, no further adjustment can be made This flat striking surface makes a dull and doesn’t allow the bell to sustain as long.
+In the last 80 years the clappers have been worn flat and have been rotated once in their lifetime, thus, no further adjustment can be made This flat striking surface produces a duller sound and doesn’t allow the bell to sustain as long.
 New clappers will produce a clearer tone and will be adjustable in just a few steps.

 Removing counterweights and replacing with springs.
-The lower clappers of a carillon are very heavy—counterweights allow the carillonneur to strike these bells with less effort, however, these weights often eliminate the player’s ability to strike the same note in quick seccession.
+The lower clappers of a carillon are very heavy — counterweights allow the carillonneur to strike these bells with less effort, however, these weights often eliminate the player’s ability to strike the same note in quick succession.
 Return springs will lighten the action and allow the carillonneur much flexibility in playing.

 Adding a low E-flat bell.
 Luray’s carillon contains 47 bells (almost 4 octaves) but lacks the low C and D sharp.
 Most early carillons did not have these two semi-tones, however the advances in carillon tuning has allowed bellfoundries to produce these bells with success which, in turn, has given permission to composers to include these pitches in their pieces.
 The lack of the low e-flat restricts carillonneurs from playing many newly-composed pieces, not to mention extra time is spent to transpose pieces into another key, which would be a difficult task for spontaneous events and certainly an inconvenience to guest carillonneurs.